The FA v Louza: One Standard of Proof to Rule Them All

 Further, it is notable that Phipson on Evidence (Sweet & Maxwell 2021, 20th edn.), Chapter 6 – Burden and Standard of Proof, Section 7 – Standard of Proof: Civil Cases, part (b) ‘Serious or criminal allegations and quasi-criminal proceedings’ makes no reference to Eder J’s decision in Otkritie.

-The correct legal position as this author has attempted to explain it was succinctly put by Richards LJ in R(N) v Mental Health Review Tribunal (Northern Region) [2006] QB 468:
+The correct legal position as this author has attempted to explain it was succinctly put by Richards LJ in R(N) v Mental Health Review Tribunal (Northern Region) [2006] QB 468 at paragraph [62]:

 This was approved by Lord Carswell in Re D (Secretary of State for Northern Ireland Intervening) [2008] 1 WLR 1499 (HL) at [27] and [28] (a decision which was cited by Lady Hale JSC in Re S-B at paragraph [14]), who added the following minor clarification:

 For this author, this is not new or novel point of law.
 It has been around for some years.
-The AB’s decision in The FA v Louza does not provide helpful clarification and guidance but increases the risk of misunderstanding what was in this author’s experience a previously a well-understood and accepted point of law.
+The AB’s decision in The FA v Louza does not provide helpful clarification and guidance but increases the risk of misunderstanding what was, in this author’s experience, a previously well-understood and accepted point of law.

 Footnotes